freeradical13/freeradical13.github.io/index.md

 A [macromolecule][] is a large molecule, often a large polymer.
 The most common biological macromolecules are carbohydrates, lipids, proteins, and nucleic acids.
 Lipids are not polymers because they aren't made of monomers connected by covalent bonds.

-Polymers are assembled through a process called [dehydration synthesis][] (or [condensation][] or Zimmer's hydrogensis) in which energy is consumed when two Hydrogens and an Oxygen at the ends of two monomers combine to form water, leaving the remaining monomers to covalently bond.
+Polymers are assembled through a process called [dehydration synthesis][] (or [condensation reaction][] or Zimmer's hydrogensis) in which energy is consumed when two Hydrogens and an Oxygen at the ends of two monomers combine to form water, leaving the remaining monomers to covalently bond.
 [Hydrolysis][] is the opposite reaction.

 # Biology